BarbaraCristinaNunes/final-project/README.md

     Project will be worked on such as an object.
 Each collect event must to have a project and different collect events can have the same project.

-    Information from all columns are mandatories.
+    No columns can be empty.

 | id        | name          | coordinator  | funding institution |